Kansattica/msync/README.md

 - [X] Allow choosing a default account.
 - [ ] Support for adding and removing filters.
 - [X] Respecting rate limits.
+- [ ] Maintain record of seen users.

 ### Roadmap (things for later)